Louis E. Seley Professor in Applied Economics

 Ernst Berndt is the Louis E. Seley Professor in Applied Economics and a Professor of Applied Economics at the MIT Sloan School of Management.

 Berndt holds a BA in economics and philosophy from Valparaiso University, as well as an MS and a PhD from the University of Wisconsin.
+He has also been awarded honorary doctorate degrees from Uppsala University in Sweden and from the University of Basel in Switzerland.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.